-The annual gynecological exam, also known as a well woman exam, is a yearly preventative and diagnostic exam which serves to maintain the wellness of our female patients, as well as monitor any ongoing physical and hormonal conditions.
-The annual gynecological exam includes a routine breast and pelvic exam, and screening for sexually transmitted diseases, or STD, such as chlamydia or gonorrhea.
+The annual gynecological exam, also known as a well-woman exam, is a yearly preventative and diagnostic exam that serves to maintain the wellness of our female patients, as well as monitor any ongoing physical and hormonal conditions.
+The annual gynecological exam includes a routine breast and pelvic exam and screening for sexually transmitted diseases, or STDs, such as chlamydia or gonorrhea.
 A Pap test may also be performed depending on the age and sexual history of the patient.

-Urinary incontinence is loss of bladder control.
-Symptoms can range from minor leaking to severe loss of control.
-While neither condition is serious, they can be embarrassing and affect your daily life.
+Urinary incontinence is a loss of bladder control.
+Symptoms can range from minor leaking to a severe loss of control.
+While neither condition is serious, it can be embarrassing and affect your daily life.

 Urinary incontinence can usually be diagnosed through a medical examination and simple tests.
 Treatment may include lifestyle changes or medication.